oracle/soda-for-java/doc/Building-and-running-tests.md

-# Building and running the tests
+#Building and running the tests

-To build and execute SODA tests, you must have a live Oracle database 12.2.0.1 instance, or 12.1.0.2 instance with patch 20885778 applied.
+To build and execute SODA tests, you must have a live Oracle database 12.1.0.2 instance, with patch 20885778 applied.

-The patch is only necessary for the 12.1.0.2 release, and is available from My Oracle Support ([https://support.oracle.com](https://support.oracle.com)).
+Obtain the patch from My Oracle Support ([https://support.oracle.com](https://support.oracle.com)).
 Select tab Patches & Updates.
 Search for patch number, 20885778 or access it directly at this URL: [https://support.oracle.com/rs?type=patch&id=20885778](https://support.oracle.com/rs?type=patch&id=20885778).
 Make sure you follow all the installation steps specified in the README.txt file included with the patch, including the post-installation step.

 The test framework is located in the /test directory under the root SODA directory (the root SODA directory is the one containing LICENSE.txt file).
 It's built with JUnit and driven by Ant.
 The actual Java test files are in /test/src/oracle/json/tests/soda.
 To configure the database instance and the test framework, follow these steps (note that some of them require sysdba access).

-**(1)** Build the source code (which includes downloading SODA dependencies), as described in [Building the source code](https://github.com/oracle/soda-for-java/blob/master/doc/Building-source-code.md).
+**(1)** Build the source code (which includes downloading SODA dependencies), as described in [Building the source code](https://github.com/oracle/SODA-FOR-JAVA/blob/master/doc/Building-source-code.md).
 Make sure you perform all steps described in this link.
-Specifically, make sure that the JAVA_HOME environment variable is set, and that the following jars are located in the /lib directory under the top level SODA directory (the one that contains LICENSE.txt):
+Specifically, make sure that the JAVA6HOME environment variable is set, and that the following jars are located in the /lib directory under the top level SODA directory (the one that contains LICENSE.txt):

-* JDBC jar
+* ojdbc6.jar (the JDBC jar that ships with Oracle database version 12.1.0.2)
 * javax.json-1.0.4.jar (JSR353 jar)
 * junit-3.8.1.jar (JUnit jar)
 * orajsoda.jar (SODA Java jar)